Germany: Fire rips through apartment complex in Essen | DW | 21.02.2022

 Three people have been reported injured by the fire so far due to smoke inhalation.

-Residents described a chaotic scene that began at approximately 2:00am (12:00am UTC), as someone yelled "fire, fire," prompting people to leave their homes as quickly as possible.
+Residents described a chaotic scene that began at approximately 2 a.m.
+(0100 GMT/UTC), as someone yelled "fire, fire," prompting people to leave their homes as quickly as possible.

 Eyewitnesses told the DPA news agency that the fire spread within the span of 20 minutes.

-The flames were reportedly fueled in large part by strong winds from storm Antonia, which battered parts of western and southern Germany on Sunday night.
+The flames were reportedly fueled partly by strong winds from storm Antonia, which battered parts of western and southern Germany on Sunday night.

 Antonia is the third severe weather event in Germany in less than a week.